 And so in this post, I’ll share some blogs and websites that I have found helpful as I’ve been studying the tactics of Roman Catholic apologists actively wooing Reformed Christians to Rome.
 This list is not exhaustive.
 In fact, I would be grateful for suggestions of more sites in the comments.
 Perhaps I will update the post periodically that it might serve as a sort of annotated “bibliography of blogs” on this topic.

 Turretin Fan is the anonymous blogger who writes this blog.
-His blog has a wealth of of material, of note are posts dealing with the early Church Fathers and point-by-point responses to several arguments made on the more prominent Roman Catholic apologetics blogs.
+Though not everything he posts is helpful, his posts responding to Roman Catholicism are top notch.
+Posts dealing with the early Church Fathers and point-by-point responses to several arguments made on the more prominent Roman Catholic apologetics blogs are noteworthy.
 Another helpful tool is his series of index posts linking to responses to several individual Roman Catholic apologists.
 On this blog, Keith Mathison has posted his 50+ page rejoinder to Roman Catholic apologists who accused his book, The Shape of Sola Scriptura, of making an artificial distinction between sola scriptura, the historical position of the Reformation, and solo scriptura, the individualistic position of most anabaptistic groups who completely eschew the value of creeds and tradition.
 I have spent hours perusing the archives of Turretin Fan’s blog and when I come across an issue in Roman Catholic apologetics, his search widget is one of the first that I hit.

 Triablogue is a group blog, co-written by several people who have different areas of apologetics interest and expertise.
+The overall quality of the blog content varies, but posts concerning Roman Catholic apologetics are consistently good.
 While several of the bloggers write about Roman Catholicism from time to time, John Bugay has been especially active of late responding to the current batch of Roman Catholic apologists.
 His posts are thorough and well written, ranging from philosophical/epistemological responses to historical studies of the early church fathers.
 Recent posts examining the purported antiquity of the Roman papacy are especially excellent.
 I rarely skip one of John’s posts and tend to read them in their entirety.
 This blog is also one of my first stops when looking into an internet apologetics issue.

 The primary blogger at Beggars All is fellow member of the URCNA, James Swan.
 James is joined sometimes by guest posters (e.g., Rhology), who are also well versed in the tactics of the Roman Catholic apologists.
 James has a special interest in Luther and has dedicated several posts to misquotations of Luther that appear in Roman Catholic literature.